-The library, located in the Learning Resource Center, is open Monday through Friday.
-See the Library’s website www.swccd.edu/library for current hours.
+The library, located in the Learning Resource Center on the Chula Vista campus.
+See the Library’s website www.swccd.edu/library for operating days and hours.
 Its resources, including in excess of 85,000 books, approximately 25,000 electronic books, and approximately 90 current periodical subscriptions, are available to Southwestern College students, staff, faculty, and to adult residents of San Diego County.
 Library collection information may be accessed through the easy-to-use online catalog on the library website.

 In addition, students have access to online databases of full text articles from thousands of magazines, journals, newspapers, and other information resources.
 Internet access is available for research purposes.
 Interlibrary Loan Services are available for students needing materials from other collections.

 Students can access media materials by searching the library’s automated catalog.
 They may use media in private listening carrels or in group viewing rooms on the second floor.

 Professional librarians are always on duty during open hours to assist library users.
 Appointments may be made for individual reference service.
 Instructors may make appointments for customized orientations for their classes and are encouraged to do so early in the semester.
 These orientations are available in the library or the professor’s classroom.
 The librarians also teach credit courses on college-level research skills (LIB 110) and on research using the Internet (LIB 151).

 Located on the top floor of the library, the computer commons offers students access to standard computer tools for class work and research.
 Students have access to the online databases, the Internet, the Microsoft Office Suite (Word, Excel, Access and PowerPoint), the library catalog, and electronic books.
 Scanners, assistive technology hardware and software, copy machines, and a typewriter are available in the library.